-- (ix) not use Veterinary Surgeons' names or photographs in any way that is contrary to the Royal College of Veterinary Surgeons' Code of Professional Conduct4 - (x) not use devices, copy, slogans, trademarks or get-up which are the same or are likely to be confused with those of other holders of Marketing Authorisations for Animal Medicines save where such use is for the purpose of comparing Animal Medicines; - (xi) not be contrary to the VMD Regulations. - 4.4 Any information or claim in a Promotion of Animal Medicines must: - (i) be accurate; - (ii) be based on an up-to-date evaluation of all the evidence and must reflect this evidence accurately and clearly - (iii) be capable of substantiation; - (iv) not be inconsistent with the SPC5, except that a Veterinary Surgeon or other appropriately qualified person employed or engaged by a participating company may in appropriate circumstances give information about cascade use in response to a technical enquiry from another Veterinary Surgeon6.
-Requests about cascade use posted on online forums must be responded to via a private message to the person requesting the information; 6 - (v) not use the word 'safe' without qualification; - (vi) not state that an Animal Medicine has no side-effects or toxic hazards;7 - (vii) not use any comparative safety information unless such is limited to information taken directly from the approved SPC or that obtained from a well-controlled clinical study of products and in either case must not be presented in a misleading manner.
+- (xii) encourages responsible use of the substance while presenting its characteristics in an objective manner; - 4.4 Any information or claim in a Promotion of Animal Medicines must: - (i) be accurate; - (ii) be based on an up-to-date evaluation of all the evidence and must reflect this evidence accurately and clearly; - (iii) be capable of substantiation; - (iv) not be inconsistent with the SPC, except that a Veterinary Surgeon or other appropriately qualified person employed or engaged by a participating company may in appropriate circumstances give information about cascade use in response to a technical enquiry from another Veterinary Surgeon.
+Requests about cascade use posted on online forums must be responded to via a private message to the person requesting the information;4 - (v) not use the word 'safe' without qualification; - (vi) not state that an Animal Medicine has no side-effects or toxic hazards;5 - (vii) not use any comparative safety information unless such is limited to information taken directly from the approved SPC or that obtained from a well-controlled clinical study of products and in either case must not be presented in a misleading manner.
 The use of Suspected Adverse Event data originating from regulatory authorities regarding other companies' products is not permitted.
 The use of a Participant's (or Marketing Authorisation Holder's) own Suspected Adverse Event data is also not permitted. - (viii) Not, where company information, data or studies are used, use the phrase "data on file".
-The data referred to must have an identifiable internal company reference. - Participants shall ensure that the SPC or Data Sheet is available online via the VMD's Product Information Database or the NOAH online compendium before promoting a product. - 4.6 Promotions for POM-V and POM-VPS Animal Medicines aimed at Veterinary Students and Professional Keepers of Animals must primarily be concerned with education and/or disease information. - 4.7 Post prescription information is information made available to animal owners and end users of Animal Medicines after a product has been prescribed, for example, instruction to assist with correct use of the product.
-Such information should only be made available to animal owners and end users of Animal Medicines after a product has been prescribed10.
+The data referred to must have an identifiable internal company reference. - 4.5 Participants shall ensure that the SPC or Data Sheet is available online via the VMD's Product Information Database or the NOAH online compendium before promoting a product. - 4.6 Promotions for POM-V and POM-VPS Animal Medicines aimed at Veterinary Students and Professional Keepers of Animals must primarily be concerned with education and/or disease information. - 4.7 Post-prescription information is information made available to animal owners and end users of Animal Medicines after a product has been prescribed, for example, instruction to assist with correct use of the product.
+Such information should only be made available to animal owners and end users of Animal Medicines after a product has been prescribed.
+6